 The Latitude 5400 Chromebook Enterprise and the Acer Chromebook 14 for Work are MIL-STD-810G certified, meaning they're capable of passing durability testing that U.S. Military equipment must pass.

 Durable Chromebooks aren't just for adults.
 The kid-friendly Acer Chromebook 11 N7 C731T survived a full glass of water getting spilled onto its keyboard, as well as the 48-inch high drops from our Dropbot 5000.
 It may have gotten scuffed along the way, but it's a good option for clumsier users.

 Laptops with Chrome Enterprise offer tools that IT administrators need to manage laptops in and out of the office.

-The Dell Latitude 5300 2-in-1 Chromebook Enterprise and HP Pro C640 Chrome Enterprise review are among the first true business Chromebooks with a full suite of security features, including a Trusted Platform Module (TPM), a security chip that helps keep malicious attackers away from your passwords.
+The Dell Latitude 5300 2-in-1 Chromebook Enterprise, HP Pro C640 Chrome Enterprise and Lenovo ThinkPad C13 Yoga are among the first true business Chromebooks with a full suite of security features, including a Trusted Platform Module (TPM), a security chip that helps keep malicious attackers away from your passwords.

 What size screen does my Chromebook need?

 Most Chromebooks fall between 11 and 13 inches.
 That means you won't have trouble choosing a smaller model, such as the 11-inch Acer Chromebook 11 N7 , the 12.5-inch Asus Chromebook Flip C302CA and the 13-inch ThinkPad 13 Chromebook.

 These models often weigh less than 3 pounds, making them the most portable, and great options for kids.
 However, the screen size and keyboards may seem cramped for adults.